 Homeless or not, however, everyone has to pay taxes on the interest or dividends earned on financial accounts.
 Banks and investment houses are required to report their customer earnings to the Internal Revenue Service.
 Even when people without their own homes do not receive the tax forms or interest and dividend statements mailed by financial institutions, they are still obligated to pay their taxes because those financial assets are their property.

-Having assets such as savings bonds or trusts can make a homeless person ineligible for federal benefits including housing programs.[i]
+Having assets such as savings bonds or trusts can make a person who is homeless ineligible for federal benefits including housing programs.[i]
 It might be necessary to spend those assets before applying for federal assistance.[ii]

 |Eligibility guidelines for Medicaid are available at http://www.cms.hhs.gov/home/medicaid.asp; housing eligibility is at http://www.hud.gov/; disability is at https://www.ssa.gov/disabilityssi/.
 See also the interactive benefits eligibility form at http://www.govbenefits.gov/govbenefits_en.portal.|